 In the process of creation, the artist’s plane of focus needs to be somewhere beyond and through the work of art, not just on its being art, otherwise it becomes less than art.
 In viewing the art work, we too are carried beyond the work of art, precisely because the artist was not focussed on the art as such, but in something beyond it; and that is part of its greatness, by which, as it might seem paradoxically, we come to judge the work of art solely on its merits as a work of art--not, in other words, for some ulterior purpose for which art is being used.
 We come to see not the work of art, but the world according to the art work, as Merleau-Ponty says, necessitating that it is neither opaque nor wholly transparent, but ‘semi-transparent’.

-The heart of McG's book is to explain why contemporary elites' experience of language feels like a closed system because of the tendency of their hyper-self-consciousness to operate within a domain that is fundamentally alienated from the life world of the Deep Real--where the archetypes of the Divine Mind hide waiting to emerge.
-It has mostly to do with how the functioning of the left brain hemisphere usurps control both of one's experience of reality and to create cultural forms and patterns of thinking and experience that seal them off from or make them 'forgetful' of Being.
-These forms reinforce what can be described as the fundamental alienation from reality that Charles Taylor describes as the quintessential modern type--the "buffered self".
+The heart of McG's book is to explain why contemporary elites' experience of language feels like a closed system because of the tendency of their hyper-self-consciousness to operate within a hall of mirrors.
+They experience the world as a domain fundamentally alienated from the life world of the Deep Real--where the originary archetypes of the Divine Mind sleep waiting for us to wake them and in our doing so to awaken what in our soul is capable of cognizing them.

 The problem for buffered moderns is that in their left-hemispheric, overly meta-self-consciousness, they've all but lost the capacity for experiencing the givenness of the world with even a degree of "naïveté".
 This has led to an experience of the world that is borderline psychopathic: